microsoft-surface-dev/android_bootable_aaropa/README.md

 ## Introduction

 Ānanda Āropa (/ɑːˈnʌndə/ /ɑː.ɾɐw.pɐ/) or `aaropa` is BlissLabs' latest attempt in improving the installer & initrd for BlissOS.
-With some of additional features & improvement comparing to the old one based on Android-x86 including:
+With some of additional features & improvement compare to the old one based on Android-x86 including:

 - Refactored Android-x86 init scripts.
 - All prebuilts are now being downloaded instead of stored in the repo.